Angular Material Form Controls, Form Field and Input Examples

 Styling the Form Field

-The <mat-form-field> style can override or change by change the styles of mat-form-field and .mat-form-field.
-To override it, open and edit `src/app/app.component.scss` then add this styles.
+The <mat-form-field> style can be overridden or changed by changing the styles of mat-form-field and .mat-form-field.
+To override it, open and edit `src/app/app.component.scss`, then add these styles.

 mat-form-field.mat-form-field {